The 4 Cloud Native Application Best Practices

-Nowadays, every digital company is looking to be at the leading edge of technology, and one way to achieve it is by changing the way they design and use applications; hence, it is important to get immersed into what a DevOps Cloud Native Application is.
+Nowadays, every digital company is looking to be at the leading edge of technology, and one way to achieve it is by changing the way they design and use applications; hence, it is important to get immersed into the best practices to build a Cloud Native Application.

 Some of the components are dependency isolation, portability, CI/CD, source control versioning, parity or environment parity, and more bits.

-Essentially, Cloud API has the ability to communicate across different cloud environments utilizing the same API protocol to share information and data coming from the customer or going to the customer, like Open banking, whose core premise is to incorporate secure API across different financial service providers.
+Essentially, Cloud APIs have the ability to communicate across different cloud environments utilizing the same API protocol to share information and data coming from the customer or going to the customer, like Open Banking, whose core premise is to incorporate secure API across different financial service providers.

 Even for Kubernetes, its main premise is to build an API in front of the cluster on all the Kubernetes platforms.